 \textbf{Hallucination.} As we see in our human study, \method's rationales sometimes have \textit{hallucinated} details, especially for certain linguistic features.
 Hallucination is a common problem faced when using LMs \cite{ji2023survey,huang2023survey}; prior works \cite{zhang2023mitigating,shi2024trusting} have proposed task-specific strategies to alleviate the same.
 In our work, our proposed output format for \method allows for downstream users to analyze each linguistic feature independently, making it easier to \textit{identify} hallucinations.
 We caution users to be aware of this issue, and to always manually read and verify the rationales before using them.

 \textbf{Completeness of rationale.} We would like to emphasize here that our models have not been explicitly trained for \textit{completeness}; that is, apart from any wrong information the generated explanation may have, it could also have missed some crucial similarity/dissimilarity between the documents.
 We discuss rationale properties such as completeness in Appendix \ref{app:more-rat}.

 \textbf{Trust.} \citet{lipton2018mythos} discusses that the definition of \textit{trust} in a model is subjective: some users only trust well-understood models; other users might be inclined to trust well-performing models regardless of how (not) explainable they are.
 A recent work \citet{sun2024trustllm} defines various \textit{dimensions} for trust for language models, such as truthfulness, safety, robustness, etc. Our improvements in terms of accessibility of rationales and automatic quality evaluation contribute to improved trust in certain dimensions; as future work, we would like to evaluate and improve on other dimensions of trust, including higher accuracy, more datasets, more OOD evaluation, etc.

-Lastly we note that our method as such has practical limitations faced by any NLP task; our models are restricted by the size of the context window allowed by model (both input and output text) (also keeping in mind restrictions due to computational costs, financial costs and GPU size available).
-This can lead to data/reasoning missed by the model in its reasoning.
+\textbf{Practical limitations.} Lastly our method has practical limitations faced by any NLP task; our models are restricted by the size of the context window allowed by the model (both input and output text) (also keeping in mind restrictions due to computational costs, financial costs and GPU size available).
+This can lead to data missed by the model in its reasoning.

 \paragraph{Data.} All the datasets that we use in our work are released publicly for usage and have been duly attributed to their original authors.
 Note that while we perform authorship verification, all the datasets we use have been \textit{anonymized} by their respective creators.
 We do not have access to or use the names of individual people.